sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 {"login":"joseortizcostadev","id":11967132,"node_id":"....","avatar_url":"https://avatars0.githubusercontent.com/u/11967132?....}
 ```

-GET request with authentification turned off, and web cache turned on.
-Since it is the first time we access to the resource, it will cach the info in the cache but will show the entire response in screen.
+GET request with authentication turned 'off', and web cache turned 'on'.
+Since this is the first time we access to the resource, the resource will be cached in the cache, but will be shown in screen.

 ```
 Your option <enter a number>: 1